Support Pet Adoption and Rescue. Why go to a breeder or pet store to buy a pet when you can adopt?

 Our Adoption Process:

-We require a fee of $55 per ferret for adoption.
-We ask everyone to fill out a form to help us make sure that a ferret is the right pet for you.
+We require a fee of $70 per ferret for adoption.
+We ask everyone to take a class at the rescue to help us make sure that a ferret is the right pet for you.
 We also ask if it doesn't work out, that you bring the ferret back to us.

 Why should you adopt?